chumphrey-cmd/WORKING-MEMORY/BLUE-TEAM-WM/DFIR-THREAT-HUNTING/HOST-FORENSICS/Memory-Forensics-Quick-Start.md

 **NOTE:** Pay close attention to the “User” column, most services and tasks should be running using built-in system accounts **ONLY**!
 If there’s a deviation, that may warrant further investigation.

 ## Memory Forensics: Synthesized

-Okay, here is the content with the commands structured as requested:

 ### Compare to baseline image